Supreme Court issues stay in 4th Circuit case

 “The State fails to acknowledge the harm suffered by the plaintiff couples — a harm recognized by every court that has considered the issue since Windsor.
 We are sorely disappointed that the State of North Carolina continues to deny equal rights to all of its citizens.
 Fifteen federal courts in recent months have made clear – emphatically and unequivocally – that it is unconstitutional for state governments to discriminate against loving and committed couples who want the benefits and security that marriage provides,” said Jacob Sussman, an attorney at Tin Fulton Walker & Owen and lead counsel in the case.

-Religious denominations and clergy from across traditions are plaintiffs in General Synod of the United Church of Christ vs. Cooper.
+Along with same-sex couples, religious denominations and clergy from across traditions are plaintiffs in General Synod of the United Church of Christ vs. Cooper.
 Plaintiffs include the Alliance of Baptists, the Association of Welcoming and Affirming Baptists, and the Central Conference of American Rabbis in addition to Episcopalian, Jewish and Baptist clergy from across North Carolina.

 Clergy plaintiffs seek the religious freedom to perform these ceremonies and same-sex couples seek the freedom to marry.
 The plaintiffs are represented by the law firms of Tin Fulton Walker & Owen and Arnold & Porter LLP.
 The Campaign for Southern Equality is coordinating a public education campaign accompanying the case.